pestefo/roamber/README.md

 ## Installation
-The installation of Roassal requires (i) NodeJS (a JavaScript server), (ii) the Amber programming language and (iii) the Roassal source code.
+The installation of Roassal requires:

+1. NodeJS (a JavaScript server)
+1. the Amber programming language and
+1.  the Roassal source code.

 After this installation procedure, you will be able to run the examples we provide and contribute to enhancing Roassal.